jeromeetienne/threejs-inspector/README.md

 ### Cleanup
 - use object3dJson when applicable
 - split the injected_script.js
+  - how to handle the detection of the previous inclusion ?
 - FIXED there are 3 versions of font awesome